 The Church of Leto

 Early in the series, Ed and Al visit the city of Lior, where a religious cult has emerged.
-In this cult, Father Leto, who has a philosopher's stone, uses the powers of alchemy and to gain a position of power, then calls the acts of power "miracles of god."
+In this cult, Father Leto, who has a philosopher's stone, uses the powers of alchemy to gain a position of power, then calls the acts of power "miracles of God."
 This could be the start of a very interesting debate on whether or not Leto is representative of a larger criticism of religion.
 However, we won't go in that direction -- at least not in this article.
 Instead, we'll simply look at it as Leto being an all-around bastard.